File a Louisiana DBA yourself with our simple step-by-step guide. It’s free and easy!

 First, verify that the name you want to register/file isn’t already taken or too similar to another name by leveraging the Business Filings Search page through the Sec. of State’s website.
 If you think there may be trademark issues, use the TESS System through the U.S. Patent Office to check.

 In Louisiana, you can download the Application to Register Trade Name, Trade Mark or Service Mark form from the state’s official website as well for convenience.

 If you don’t have a lawyer in your pocket and you aren’t working with a DBA filing service, be sure to read and understand all three pages of the form before filling anything in.

 Read the instructions carefully, double/triple check your answers and use as many of the numerous resources out there if you have any questions or are feeling unsure.

-When you’re ready make the document official by having it notarized by an authorized individual.
-Then it’s just a matter of filing with the Louisiana Sec. of State (check the form for specifics).
+When you’re ready make the document official, have it notarized by an authorized individual.
+After that it’s just a matter of filing with the Louisiana Secretary of State (check the form for specifics).

-Once you get confirmation, that’s pretty much all there is to it.
-That’s the basics anyway, but we’re not lawyers.
-Here’s to a prosperous year ahead!
+Once you get confirmation, that’s all there is to it.

-Please note that this article if for informational purposes only and not official legal advice by any means.
-Furthermore, the information is subject to change over time.
-For questions and detailed information on how to form an DBA or how to go about when starting a business in Louisiana, speak with a professional.
+Please note that this article is for informational purposes only and not official legal advice by any means.
+For questions and detailed information on how to form a DBA or how to go about starting a business in Louisiana, speak with a professional.